 Our highly experienced Domus Retreat team consists of caring, non-judgmental and specialized professionals.
 Our healthcare team will work closely with you to help you get where you need to be.
 We understand this is a challenging and maybe scary phase in your life and we are here to hold your hand so you can successfully reach a full recovery from opiates and alcohol.
 Our commitment is your success and well being, and we want to help you achieve this.

-David Livingston MA, M.F.T., is a licensed psychotherapist.
+David Bricker Livingston, LMFT 35434, is a licensed psychotherapist.
 He has been working with Waismann for close to 20 years.
-He is also the Director of the Center for Psychotherapy and Wellness Inc. Mr. Livingston graduated from University of California Los Angeles, and recieved his Masters degree from Antioch University Los Angeles.
+He is also the Director of the Center for Psychotherapy and Wellness Inc. Mr. Livingston graduated from the University of California Los Angeles, and received his Master’s degree from Antioch University Los Angeles.
 He is also Certified in psychoanalytic psychotherapy from Los Angeles Institute and Society for Psychoanalytic studies.

 Mr. Livingston brings a vast amount of experience and insight into the many causes of unwanted opioid dependency.
 He believes in helping each person understand why they are struggling with chemical dependency and then what behaviors will move them toward the life they want.
 Mr. Livingston is very interactive and brings insight and empathy at a time where patients often feel vulnerable.
 All patients are treated respectfully with an understanding that their treatment will be tailored to their individual needs.